gwappa/bzar/README.md

 # bzar (bare zlib array)
 A platform-independent archive format for numeric arrays, built on top of `zlib` and `json`.

+## Reference implementations

+### Python implementation

+- [bzar-python](https://github.com/gwappa/bzar-python): a python reference implementation.

+### Future plans

-I plan to provide a Python- and Java- based implementations.
+I plan to provide a Java implementation as well.

 ## Specification of "bare-zlib array"